-The overlap is caused because information is lost not only due to $I_i$ but also due to the detector smearing, leading to an overestimation of angles $\theta$ and $\theta^{\prime}$ and a slight misalignment of the cones.
+Information loss due to $I_i$ and detector smearing cause the overlap, leading to overestimated angles $\theta$ and $\theta^{\prime}$ and slightly misaligned cones.
 Instead of looking for a single $\vec{p}_{\tau}$-candidate which is in both statistics of $\tau_1$ and $\tau_2$, we are thus looking for those $\vec{p}_{\tau_1}$-candidates which are on or within the $\vec{p}_{\tau_2}$-cone, as indicated in Figure \ref{fig:decayConeOverlap}.

-This approach can be generalised to the case in which only $\tau_1$ decays is of type $\tau_h$, and $\tau_2$ has an unspecified number of invisible particles $m_2 I_2$.
-In this case, we are not able to determine a cone of $\tau_2$-momentum-candidates.
+This approach can be generalised to the case in which only $\tau_1$ decays are of type $\tau_h$, and $\tau_2$ has an unspecified number of invisible particles $m_2 I_2$.
+In this case, we cannot determine a cone of $\tau_2$-momentum-candidates.
 Instead, we can give a constraint to the momentum-candidate-cone of $\tau_1$ by maximising the $\theta^{\prime}$ to a $\theta^{\prime}_\text{max}$ and defining a maximised $\tau_2$-momentum-cone, as shown on the right side of Figure~\ref{fig:GKKconstraint}.
 How $\theta^{\prime}$ is maximised is discussed in Section~\ref{sec:math}.
 We constrain the $\vec{p}_{\tau_1}$-cone by demanding that it has to be within or on the cone of $\vec{p}_{\tau_2}$-candidates given by $\theta^{\prime}_\text{max}$, indicated on the left of Figure~\ref{fig:GKKconstraint}.
-This method basically rejects all $\vec{p}_{\tau_1}$-candidates outside the momentum constraints of the event.
-From now on, events which pass the momentum constraint are referred to as physical candidates, whereas rejected candidates are referred to as non-physical.
-As a further refinement step, we can restrict the sampling range of $\varphi$ to the range given by the physical candidates $\varphi_{new}$ and redo the sampling, giving more weight to physical $\varphi$-ranges.
+This method rejects all $\vec{p}_{\tau_1}$-candidates outside the momentum constraints of the event.
+From now on, events that pass the momentum constraints are referred to as physical candidates, whereas rejected candidates are non-physical.
+As a further refinement step, we can redo the $\tau_1$ cone sampling with a restricted range of $\varphi$ to the range given by the physical candidates $\varphi_{new}$.
+This way, we only give weight to $\tau_1$ candidates of the physical $\varphi$-range.